123Labs-96/RaspSetup/README.md

 # RaspSetup

 **RaspSetup** is a lightweight automation tool for **Raspberry Pi OS**, developed by **Orwae Enterprise LLC**.
-It updates your system, installs essentials, and offers a **Whiptail TUI** for simple setup.
+It updates your system, installs essentials, and offers a **Whiptail UI** for simple setup.
 Future versions will include a full app for enhanced management and customization.

 ---

-## ✨ Features
+## ✨ Key Features
 - Support-update Raspberry Pi OS
-- Install essential tools (Sysbench, Stress-ng, Neofetch, Pi Apps, RealVNC)
+- Install essential tools (Sysbench, Stress-ng...)
-- Interactive setup via Whiptail GUI
+- Interactive setup via Whiptail UI
 - Reboot & configuration options (SSH/VNC via raspi-config)
 - Lightweight, fast, and beginner-friendly
+- Mainly support for Raspberry Pi and Raspberry Pi OS

 ---